 - If the tax is accrued, it generally falls under contract expenditures.
 If the tax treatment is on a cash basis, the third-party payment applies.

 Who Are Eligible to Apply?

-Businesses across all sectors can apply for the Scientific Research and Experimental Development SR&ED grant.
-However, different types of companies will have different ways to access the grant.
+Businesses across all sectors can apply for the Scientific Research and Experimental Development or SR&ED.
+However, different types of companies will have different ways to access it.
 Additionally, the amount they can get in the form of an investment tax credit, income tax reduction, or direct refund will also vary.